hauke96/the-green-spot/content/posts/iceland-2018-report-3/index.en.md

 It was constantly raining the whole day long and additionally we had a lot of fog.
 Although they say that rain and fog never appears together, Þór has a different opinion on that ;)

+{{< imgScale "DSC00773_1600.JPG" "From day 8 but day 9 looked the same way: Lots of rain and fog.
+Here the Hólmsárlón (far in the back) seen from Strútslaug."
+"500x" >}}

 This had another effect: We have no idea where exactly we went but approximately a few kilometers north-east and then east.
 First between the river Syðri–Ófæra and the plateau Svartahnúksfjöll and later we crossed the southern end of the Eldgjá (world largest volcanic rift), which we haven't noticed.